 Please follow this link to see whether you are eligible to apply for a working holiday visa.

-If you were interested in the Cert HE Professional Make-up Design course you could join either our 22 week Course or our 16 week course.
+If you were interested in the Cert HE Professional Make-up Design course but are unable to study in the UK for a year, you could join either our 22 week Advanced Complete Make-up Artist Course or our 16 week Advanced Make-up Artist Course.
 Once you have completed either of these courses, you can join further courses that are included in the HE certificate course, such as Advanced Fashion or Advanced Prosthetics, Revision weeks, or Advanced Airbrushing.

 International students can now apply for leave to enter the UK as a Student Visitor.
 This new category allows for short term students to undertake a short period of study during their visit to the UK.
 As a Student Visitor you would be required to meet the requirements of the rules relating to visitors.

 The period when you intend to be in the UK must not exceed six months.